 If you're building a new house or renovating an existing bathroom, check with your local council to see if there's a minimum WELS star rating toilet you're required to install.

 And, if you have a traditional, single-flush toilet, consider changing it over for a dual flush toilet.
 It could save you more than 50 litres of water per person, per day.

-We've got plenty of other tips to help you save water at home.
+We've got plenty of other tips to help you reduce your water usage and save water at home.